hunter101/docs/source/index.html.md

 A staging environment is available at: `https://staging-api.hardtofind.com.au/`.
 Please be aware that the database is not kept up-to-date and may be purged at any time.

+# Rate Limits

+All calls to the API are rate limited to 5 requests per second.

 # Authentication

 The API uses [JSON Web Tokens](https://jwt.io/) for authentication where necessary.